rodrimati1992/structural_crates/readme.md

 - Declaration of trait alises for the field accessor traits,with convenient syntax.

+# Changelog

+The changelog is in the "Changelog.md" file.

 # Example

-This example demonstrates how you can use any type sharing the same fields as another one in a function.
+This example demonstrates how you can use any type with the same fields as another one in a function.

 ```rust